-NIACC and Iowa State University's Department of Agricultural Education and Studies have teamed up to design a unique program in agriculture.
+NIACC and lowa State University's Department of Agricultural Education and Studies have teamed up to design a unique program in agriculture.
 The first two years of the program can be taken at NIACC and the final two years are completed at Iowa State University.
 Students completing the NIACC program are awarded an Associate in Applied Science Degree in Agricultural Operations.
 Those continuing on to complete the two-year program at ISU will receive a Bachelor of Science Degree in Agricultural Studies.
 Note: Iowa State University College of Agriculture students must certify English proficiency by obtaining a C or better in written and verbal communication courses.
 Students completing the prescribed courses will fulfill the College of Agriculture's intensive requirements in ethics, problem solving, communication, and environment.
 The following courses have been articulated with Iowa State University's College of Agriculture.

-Animal Science I 3 s.h.
+Animal Science I .h.

-Animal Science II 3 s.h.
+Animal Science II .h.

-Computer Applications for Agriculture 3 s.h.
+Computer Applications f for Agriculture3 s. .h.

-Crop Science I

-Crop Science II 3 s.h.
+Crop Science II .h.

-Introduction to Ag Business 3 s.h.
+Introduction to Aa Busin ness .h.